Does Excellence Correspond to Universal Inequality Level?: Methods

-Along the line of exploring the effect of the richest individuals in determining the inequality, we also look at a quantity $Q$-factor \cite{Qfactor}, which is the ratio of the maximum value of asset possessed by the (richest) individual and the average asset value: $Q=max\{a_i\}/(A/N)$.
+Along the line of exploring the effect of the richest individuals in determining the inequality, we also looked at a quantity $Q$-factor~\cite{Qfactor}, which is the ratio of the maximum value of asset possessed by the (richest) individual and the average asset value: $Q=max\{a_i\}/(A/N)$.
 In terms of citations, for example, this will be the ratio of the citation number of the highest cited paper of an individual and the average citation of all papers of that individual.
 Similar extensions can be made for Olympic medals as well.

-Along with these, we also continue to use the more commonly used (for the case of citations), the Hirsch index ($h$) \cite{hindex} that states $h$ publications of the concerned individual have at least $h$ citations each.
+Along with these, we also continued to use the more commonly used (for the case of citations), the Hirsch index ($h$)~\cite{hindex} that states $h$ publications of the concerned individual have at least $h$ citations each {(see~\cite{h_rev1,h_rev2} for a review and other variants of the $h$ index)}.

-Now, these inequality indices are defined in a generic way such that it is possible to use these in a wider context.
+Now, the inequality indices are defined in a generic way such that it is possible to use these in a wider context.
 Particularly, we will focus on the inequality of citations of the publications of a given researcher and inequality of the medals received by different countries in the Olympic games (both summer and winter versions).
 As mentioned in the Introduction, both of these scenarios are examples of unrestricted competitions.
-We use the Google Scholar data for 126,067 scientists (with more than 100 papers each) and 80 Nobel laureates in different fields, during the period 2012-2024.
-The data sets are available in \cite{data1}.
-We also use the data for the Olympic medals received by different countries, both in the summer and winter versions of the games within the period 1896-2024 and 1924-2022 respectively, the data are available in \cite{data2}.
+We used Google Scholar data for 126,067 scientists (with more than 100 papers each) and \mbox{80 Nobel} laureates in different fields during the period 2012--2024.
+The datasets are available in~\cite{data1}.
+We also used the data for the Olympic medals received by different countries, both in the summer and winter versions of the games within the period 1896--2024 and 1924--2022, respectively; the data are available in~\cite{data2}.